Vikashup2109/Virtual_assistant_vector/README.md

 4: Wikipedia Automation
 5: Wishing you (This is the most important part of Vector and I am kidding you right now)
 6: Email Automation (Hard Coded)

-Note: I am working on real AI part of this project.
-You will find that project in this github only.
-And I am not kidding you this time (😂)